Pikachuu1222/gesture-as-enhancement-of-online-education/README.md

 # Gesture as Enhancement of Online Education

+This project uses computer vision and machine learning to develop a gesture recognition system that enables quick controls and non-verbal communication during online classes.

-This project allows users to control software functions via hand gestures using the **Leap Motion** controller.
+This code allows users to control software functions via hand gestures using the **Leap Motion** controller.
 Recognized gestures are mapped to keyboard shortcuts using Python.

 ## 🔧 Features